zlib/SyncAsync/README.md

 # Usage
 Click on function with escaping closure and select Editor -> SyncAsync -> Make sync.
-You can also assign a shortcut to automatically invoke the 'Make sync' command in Xcode preferences.
+You can also assign a shortcut to automatically invoke the 'Make sync' command.
+Go to Xcode's preferences and choose 'Key Bindings' tab.